eric-pedersen/mixed-effect-gams/paper_outline.md

 * Noah: time-series of bat virus antibody prevalence over time, for multiple cohorts of bats over their first year, which reveals the seasonality of when they are exposed to a virus

 **GLS:** _we're going to have be somewhat careful when fitting time series to not allow (or warn users) too complex smooth terms unless we explicitly account for residual temporal autocorrelation.
-This really depends on how much data is available._
+This really depends on how much data is available and how strong any autocorrelation is.
+Thinking about the examples, unless they are quite hi-res I doubt this will be an issue._